What are the ingredients in OsteoEze?

 What are the best supplements for joint pain?

-Glucosamine and Chondroitin have both shown promising results for improving pain in the short-term (less than six months) and while their long-term effectiveness remains clinically unproven, they are considered a safe treatment option for people with joint pain to try.
+Glucosamine and Chondroitin have both shown promising results for improving pain in the short-term (less than six months) and while their long-term effectiveness remains clinically unproven, they are considered a treatment option for people with mild joint pain to try.

 The OsteoEze supplement range contain a combination Glucosamine Sulfate, Chondroitin and MSM, and regular use is believed to help reduce joint stiffness and even gradually help rebuild the cushioning in joints over time.